Making an FOI Application

 - include the application fee unless you are lodging an application to amend your personal records or you hold a concession card (proof will be required)

 - be sent directly to the state government department or agency, minister, local council or state university that holds the information.

 Application to access Cabinet documents

-Cabinet documents older than 20 years can be sought through freedom of information by applying directly to the relevant agency using the standard application form for access.
+Access to Cabinet documents older than 20 years can be sought through freedom of information by applying directly to the relevant agency using the standard application form.

 Some older Cabinet documents that have been transferred to the custody of State Records may be available to access at the State Records Research Centre.

 There is also an electronic form you can complete and lodge by email.